kishore0323/java-interview-questions/Docker.md

-#### Deploying a **Spring Boot application** using Docker and running the Docker container on an **AWS EC2 instance** involves multiple steps, including Dockerizing the Spring Boot application, building a Docker image, running it locally, pushing it to the EC2 instance, and finally running the Docker container on EC2.
+# Deploying a Spring Boot application using Docker and running the Docker container on AWS EC2 instance

+Deployment process involves multiple steps, including Dockerizing the Spring Boot application, building a Docker image, running it locally, pushing it to the EC2 instance, and finally running the Docker container on EC2.
 Here’s a comprehensive guide:

 ### **Step 1: Dockerize Your Spring Boot Application**